Zhoug Sauce (Spicy Cilantro Skhug)

 Coriander leaves in a glass bowl viewed from above, arranged in a flatlay with chillies, spices, olive oil, parsley and garlic cloves.

-Zhoug sauce is a spicy cilantro sauce.
-And I like mine hot.
+I like my zhoug hot.
 But you can play around with the heat and spices to blend them to your own perfection.

 • Fresh cilantro: Use the leaves and soft stems, roughly chopped.
 Zhoug is a spicy cilantro sauce, so substituting other green herbs for the cilantro may deliver a spicy green sauce.
 But it won’t be zhoug anymore.
 If you want a Middle Eastern hot sauce without coriander, make green tahini sauce (with only fresh parsley) or shatta sauce (no herbs) instead.